dboland/minc/README.md

 MinC was written to help children at vocational education learn Linux without the hassle of virtualization.

-It contains a small kernel which runs on Windows.
+It is based on a small kernel which runs on Windows.
 The rest of the software was taken from OpenBSD, version 6.1.
-This means that by installing MinC, you run OpenBSD on your Windows machine!
+This means that by installing MinC, you run OpenBSD on your Windows machine.

+To build MinC from scratch you need the MinGW GCC build tools.
+It is not advisable to attempt this at the moment.
+The build process is not yet fully automated.

-For more information go to: http://minc.commandlinerevolution.nl/english/home.html
+For downloading the installer and more information go to: http://minc.commandlinerevolution.nl/english/home.html